curiousways/nextjs-starter/README.md

 We setup default seo using the [next-seo package](https://github.com/garmeeh/next-seo).
 You can add your site name, site title and site url as environmental variables under the `next.config.js` file.
 See [the documentation](https://github.com/garmeeh/next-seo) on how to add seo bits on a per page basis.

+### Sitemap Generation

+We use the [next-sitemap package](https://www.npmjs.com/package/next-sitemap) to generate sitemap for different pages.

 #### Other env variables

 We advice you create a `.env.local` file in your root folder and add your sensitive environmental variables to this file.
 For less sensitive environmental variables (like site url and title), add them under the `next.config.js` file.